Generic Name: Glatiramer Acetate (gla TIR a mer AS e tate)

 - If you will be giving yourself the shot, your doctor or nurse will teach you how to give the shot.

-- Before giving the shot, let it come to room temperature.
+- If stored in a refrigerator, let glatiramer acetate come to room temperature before using it.
 Do not heat glatiramer acetate.

 - Move the site where you give the shot with each shot.